-Hi friends... when my daughter went to Canada to continue her studies in IT engineering, because she played Piano as a good amateur pianist, I thought I should not leave her piano intact, and I should try to play piano, while bearing my age in my mind, this undertaking is a little bit difficult but it is not impossible, so I found YouTube tutorials and downloaded a piece by Dmitri Shostakovitch (Waltz No 2) and sat down on the stool and tried to play, but I quickly realized that I needed to refer to the tutorial repeatedly while I was playing the piece and I thought if I had an amplifier to connect to my cell phone that would be fantastic, so I decided to make one but small one which could be put on the piano top with a connecting wire to my mobile, then I made that and now I am going to explain how I did that.
+Hi friends...
+When I've decided to learn how to play piano, I searched in the YouTube,and found tutorials and downloaded a piece by Dmitri Shostakovitch (Waltz No 2), which I recommend listening to it (for those who haven't listened to it ) and sat down on the stool of the piano and tried to play, but I quickly realized that I needed to refer to the tutorial repeatedly while I was playing the piece and I thought if I had Bluetooth speakers to connect to my cell phone by wireless Bluetooth that would be fantastic, so I decided to make one but small one which could be put on the piano top with, then I made that and now I am going to explain how I did that.

 I had five important goals in making this amplifier which are as follows: